microchip-pic-avr-examples/avr128da48-cnano-usart-mcc/README.md

  # Sending "Hello World" Message via USART using the AVR128DA48 Microcontroller with MCC Melody

- This repository provides a code example for a basic USART communication using an MPLAB® X project with an MCC Melody.
+ This repository provides an MCC Melody-generated code example for a basic USART communication using the MPLAB® X project.

  This example demonstrates the basic functionality of the USART peripheral.
 The message "Hello world!" is sent through TX (PC0) pin every second and can be viewed using a terminal on a PC.

 ## Related Documentation